- Home

 Career-specific skills:

-- Applying theory and critical reasoning to assess and evaluate a client’s health and the appropriate course of treatment
+Applying theory and critical reasoning to assess and evaluate a client’s health, and decide the right course of treatment

 Transferable skills: